Back to all posts

 Some people are like “glue” and pull a team together and keep it there. - Mike Cohn.

 Not everyone is able to work independently.
-Looking for possible team members, think of highly motivated employees who have strong communication and time-management skills – these people will be the best fit for a self-managed team.
+When looking for possible team members, think of highly motivated employees who have strong communication and time-management skills – these people will be the best fit for a self-managed team.

 Mike Cohn, the founder of Mountain Goat Software, underlines that who is on the team influences how the entire team will self-organize.
 He recommends considering the following factors while choosing the people for a self-managed team: